Playground: Prevention strategies

-How effective these strategies are at preventing injuries is debated by experts, because when playgrounds are made from padded materials, children often take more risks.
+Experts debate how effective these strategies are at preventing injuries, because when playgrounds are made from padded materials, children often take more risks.

 Playground injury

-Each year in the United States, emergency departments treat more than 200,000 children ages 14 and younger for playground-related injuries.
+Each year, emergency departments treat more than 200,000 children ages 14 and younger for playground-related injuries.
 Approximately 156,040 (75.8%) of the 1999 injuries occurred on equipment designed for public use; 46,930 (22.8%) occurred on equipment designed for home use; and 2,880 (1.4%) occurred on homemade playground equipment (primarily rope swings).